-On the styling front, both the Enclave and the JX have winning looks.
-The Enclave's been with us longer, and only mildly refreshed for the 2013 model year--but it's a curvy, classy shape that's aged very well, and now has an interior with the universally high-quality trim it's wanted since launch.
-The JX?
+On the styling front, both the Enclave and the QX60 have winning looks, but the Buick looks just a little better.
+The Enclave's been with us longer, and only mildly refreshed for the 2013 model year—but it's a curvy, classy shape that's aged very well, and now has an interior with the universally high-quality trim it's wanted since launch.
+The QX60?
 It's what the Mercedes R-Class always wanted to be, a harmonious shape that fits a crossover body into a design language that's shared by other new Infinitis, down to the highly sculptured front fenders and the arrow-themed rear pillar.
-That signature detail points the JX forward distinctively, while other SUVs just round off the rear and leave it at that.
-Inside, the JX's dash has muted wood trim and a minimum of cutlines, the premium feel dialed up with luminescent gauges and marred just a little by inexpensive plastic "chrome" on the shift-mode selector and seat-climate controls.
+That signature detail points the QX60 forward distinctively, while other SUVs just round off the rear and leave it at that.
+Inside, the Infiniti's dash has muted wood trim and a minimum of cutlines, the premium feel dialed up with luminescent gauges and marred just a little by inexpensive plastic "chrome" on the shift-mode selector and seat-climate controls.

-If it were always put to eight-passenger use, the Enclave would outpoint the JX every time for sheer capacity.
+If it were always put to eight-passenger use, the Enclave would outpoint the QX60 every time for sheer capacity.
 The Infiniti's only a seven-seater, and its rearmost bench seat sits low to the floor, with less headroom, than the one in the eight-seat Enclave.
 Outside of that extreme duty, it's the Infiniti that holds the edge in flexibility.
 Its second-row seats slide and fold up to make third-row access much better than the Enclave, while both have reclining second-row bench seats, which in the Enclave can be swapped out for captain's chairs.
 Both have enormous cargo capacity, with somewhat high cargo floors balanced off by power tailgates and excellent small-item storage.